-In named access list configuration mode, we add rules by using the same syntax as with numbered access list except the access-list command is omitted:
+In named access list configuration mode, we add rules by using the same syntax as with numbered access list, except that the access-list command is omitted:

-[SEQUENCE-NUMBER] permit | deny MATCH-CRITERIONS-SPECIFICATION
+[SEQUENCE-NUMBER] permit | deny MATCH-CRITERIA-SPECIFICATION

-The MATCH-CRITERIONS-SPECIFICATION is exactly the same as for numbered access-list, depending on being standard or extended.
+The MATCH-CRITERIA-SPECIFICATION is exactly the same as for numbered access-list, likewise it will differ depending on being standard or extended.

-Every rule in the named access list has a sequence number, if none is specified when adding the rule it will be added (appended) to the end.
+Every rule in the named access list has a sequence number, if none is specified when adding, the rule it will be appended (added to the end.
 The first rule to be added will have sequence number 10 and next rules will be added with a 10 increment.
 Sequence numbers can be from 1 up to 2147483647.

-If the SEQUENCE-NUMBER is specified the rule will be placed in that position, if the position is occupied the command fails.
+If the SEQUENCE-NUMBER is specified the rule will be placed in that position, if the position is already occupied the command fails, it must be removed first.